Block the Blast: How Query Rejection Protects Your Cortex Cluster

 Key features:

-• Precise matching: You can specify different query attributes to narrow down to specific queries.
-All fields within a rule set must match (AND logic).
-If needed, you can define multiple independent rule sets to target different types of queries.
+- Precise matching: You can specify different query attributes to narrow down to specific queries.
+All fields within a rejection rule must match (AND logic).
+If needed, you can define multiple independent rejection rules to target different types of queries.

 Matching Criteria